 Born on April 12, 1946, Ed O'Neill was a fine athlete, but failed to make it in pro football.
-Instead, he turned to acting, gaining a bit part in 1972's Deliverance.
+He then decided to become an actor.
 After acting classes and roles on the stage, O'Neill was offered the role of Al Bundy in the FOX sitcom Married...with Children.
 The show ran for 11 seasons.
 O'Neill followed up with another sitcom turn on ABC's Modern Family.

 Actor Ed O'Neill was born on April 12, 1946, in Youngstown, Ohio, as the eldest of five children to working-class Irish Catholic parents Ruth Ann Quinlan and Edward O'Neill, Sr. To support the family, O'Neill's father hauled goods cross country as a truck driver and also held a job as a steelworker.
 O'Neill's mother was a local social worker.

 Small in stature as a child, O'Neill skyrocketed to 6-feet 1-inch as a teenager and became an accomplished athlete at Ursuline High School.
 He particularly excelled at football, and landed a college scholarship to Ohio University in Athens, Ohio, based on his athletic abilities.
 At OU, O'Neill studied history, and showed an interest in the school's theater group.
 He spent more time, however, on sports and partying than he did on his studies.
 Frustrations with his coach didn't help matters, and by his sophomore year O'Neill had left OU.
 He headed back to his hometown to attend Youngstown State University his junior year, playing football as a defensive lineman, studying drama and continuing his pursuit of a history degree.